How Will the PLC Market be Impacted by the Manufacturing Slowdown?

 Considering the outlook for 2019 first of all, illustrates that of the key countries considered, Germany is set to experience the largest PLC market contraction, followed to a slightly lesser extent by China.
 Our outlook for Germany in 2019 was revised downwards fairly recently, and our figures here reflect the impact this will have on the market for PLCs.
 Looking more deeply at Germany (in Table 1) reveals market declines in important and large sectors for PLCs such as food & beverage machinery, packaging machinery and even materials handling equipment; a diversified sector that has been performing at an average, or above average level in recent years.
 Japan’s PLC market is forecast to remain flat in 2019, whilst low growth is forecast for both the United States and India (which is much smaller in terms of revenue).

-The manufacturing sectors forecast to have a more positive performance in 2019 (generally speaking) across the five countries are: 1.) oil & gas (both upstream and midstream), which will recover and benefit from renewed investment following consecutive years of significant market declines; 2.) water and wastewater, which is benefiting from higher commodity and oil prices driving investment in desalination and water reuse projects in mining, electronics and oil & gas, as well as water quality and infrastructure plans developing in China and India; 3.) pharmaceuticals, which is on a pathway to increasing levels of plant productivity and flexibility through further automation and digitalization; and 4.) packaging machinery, which despite declining in Germany, is forecast to experience strong growth in China and India where a continuing increase in the consumption of packaged and consumer goods is anticipated.
+The manufacturing sectors forecast to have a more positive performance in 2019 (generally speaking) across the five countries are: 1.) oil & gas (both upstream and midstream), which will recover and benefit from renewed investment following consecutive years of significant market declines; 2.) water and wastewater, which is benefitting from higher commodity and oil prices driving investment in desalination and water reuse projects in mining, electronics and oil & gas, as well as water quality and infrastructure plans developing in China and India; 3.) pharmaceuticals, which is on a pathway to increasing levels of plant productivity and flexibility through further automation and digitalization; and 4.) packaging machinery, which despite declining in Germany, is forecast to experience strong growth in China and India where a continuing increase in the consumption of packaged and consumer goods is anticipated.

 Looking at the mid-term outlook for key countries and industries by considering the data presented in Table 2, thankfully, a more positive growth situation and outlook for PLCs is presented throughout.
 Germany will return to a positive growth scenario longer term with its average growth expected to exceed that of Japan once again.
 The United States and China will also see further strengthening of growth overall; although for China the 8% to 10% levels seen in previous years are not expected to return as the ‘normal’ they once were.
 India’s PLC market is expected to continue on an above average growth trajectory, although by the end of the forecast period it will represent a very small fraction of the total market (<2% overall).